 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
 A three year plan is in place to build bin storage areas for all flats with issues.
-Answer Finding/Observation Yes Commercial sized bins located at the neighbouring Independent Living scheme.
+Answer Finding/Observation Yes Domestic wheelie bins in a dedicated walled compound.
 No significant issues were identified or other observations were made at the time of the premises survey.